Paul Cronin: Career

 After playing several small roles, in 1971, Cronin appeared as motorcycle policeman Gary Hogan in the Crawford Productions drama Matlock Police (1971–1976).
 After that series ended he continued the role in the spin-off Solo One (1976), a series continuing Hogan's motorcycle police officer exploits.

 After Matlock Police came the central character of Dave Sullivan, a family patriarch in the soap opera The Sullivans.
 He worked in The Sullivans from 1976 to 1983.
 The role as Dave Sullivan won him five Silver Logies.

-In the 1980s he appeared in a series of television advertisements against drunk driving with a tagline question "Would you let a friend drive home if he's had too much to drink?".
+In the 1980s Cronin appeared in a series of television advertisements against drunk driving with a tagline question "Would you let a friend drive home if he's had too much to drink?".

 In 1998 Cronin replaced Channel Nine voice-over man Pete Smith as the alternative co-host on radio 3AW's Nightline and Remember When programs.

-In 2008, he was the host of the fourth series of Discover Downunder, which explores the caravan and camping industry in Australia.
+In 2008, Cronin was the host of the fourth series of Discover Downunder, which explores the caravan and camping industry in Australia.
 It was first aired on Network Ten, then the Nine Network.